Piercel2022/codecraft/content/posts/post-2/index.md

 # Introduction

-Java has remained a cornerstone of
+Java has remained a cornerstone of enterprise software development since its inception in 1995.
+Despite the rise of newer languages, Java continues to power mission-critical systems worldwide thanks to its robust design principles.